mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/What To Do During Play.md

 ### Important: Justify Your Choice

-Your only other constraint in setting difficulties goes back to [[the Silver Rule]] above---you need to make sure that your choices make sense in the context of the narrative you're creating.
+Your only other constraint in setting difficulties goes back to [[the Silver Rule]] --- you need to make sure that your choices make sense in the context of the narrative you're creating.
 While you shouldn't go crazy with trying to model the world too much and thus box yourself into a useless set of constraints ("Locks in the village of Glenwood are generally of Good quality, due to their proximity to a rich iron mine."), don't look at this purely as a numbers game either.
 If the only reason for setting a difficulty at Superb (+5) is because it's two higher than the PC's skill level and you want to bleed his [[fate point]]s off, you strain credibility.

 In that sense, you can look at setting difficulties as being a lot like invoking aspects---there needs to be a good reason that backs up your choice in the story.
 It's totally okay if that justification is something you're about to make up, rather than something you know beforehand.
-Situation aspects are a great tool for this---if the players already know that the cave they're in is [Pitch Black] and [Cramped as Hell], it's easy to justify why it's so hard to stay quiet as they [[Stealth]] through the tunnels.
+Situation aspects are a great tool for this---if the players already know that the cave they're in is `Pitch Black` and `Cramped as Hell`, it's easy to justify why it's so hard to stay quiet as they [[Stealth]] through the tunnels.
 No one will bat an eye at you looking at the relevant situation aspects and giving a +2 to the opposition for each one, because it mirrors the invoke bonus they get.

 Either way, don't skip the justification part---either let the players know what it is immediately when you tell them the difficulty, or shrug mysteriously and then let them find out soon thereafter (as in, the time it takes to think it up).